KalobTaulien/Arkmont-UI/README.md

 ### Your contributions
 At Arkmont we don't make very much code open source, but this is an exception where we believe other people can improve and use our work.
 If you want to make this better, branch off and make your improvements -- but don't forget to make pull requests -- you're work won't go unnoticed and it might end up on [Arkmont.com](https://arkmont.com), along with several other sites in the future.

+# Changelog
+The changelog can be found in the `CHANGELOG.md` file.